cargomedia/janus-gateway-audioroom/README.md

 Testing
 -------
-There is simple testing script placed in `test/tester.py` which allow for triggering basic actions on the plugin.
+There is a simple testing script placed in the `test/tester.py` which allow for triggering basic actions on the plugin.
 Please find the
 [test/README](test/README.md) for more details.

 Building